everx-labs/DeBot-IS-consortium/SecurityCardManagement/README.md

 	h2: uint256 - H2 hash
 	h3: uint256 - H3 hash

 `turnOnWallet` - verify and setup security card initial data.
+Before forwarding the request to a security card, a browser must request a pin code and send it to the card with other data.

 arguments: